jumpalottahigh/blog.georgi-yanev.com/content/reader-questions/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 #### Reader Q & A:

+**"Great Review.
+Thank you.
+But How is the Air Unit attached to the Topplate?
+Double-sided adhesive tape?"**

+> Thanks a lot, glad you liked it!
+The Holybro Kopis2 HDV comes with a couple of small double sided sticky tape strips pre-isntalled on the bottom part of its top plate.
+I would say that mounting it so is pretty reliable and didn't come off even in a crash :)

+\*\*\*

 **"'🎦 Setting up the DJI digital FPV system with the Holybro Kopis2 HDV Coming soon' Looking forward to this please"** - anon

 > Thank you for your interest, been a bit busy at work, but working on this and 🤞 hoping to get it out this weekend :)